scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 contains a splice operation outside an enclosing quote is called a _macro_.
 Macros are supposed to be expanded in a subsequent phase, i.e. in a quoted context.
-Therefore, they are also type checked as if they were in a quoted context, For instance, the definition of `assert` is typechecked as if it appeared inside quotes.
+Therefore, they are also type checked as if they were in a quoted context.
+For instance, the definition of `assert` is typechecked as if it appeared inside quotes.
 This makes the call from `assert` to `assertImpl` phase-correct, even if we assume that both definitions are local.